If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 Unfortunately, eating “well” has become synonymous with rules about “good” and “bad” foods, leaving you feeling like you and your body are the problem if you don’t “succeed.”

-The great news is that you can establish healthy eating and self-care habits – no diet culture BS required.
+The great news is that you can establish healthy eating and self-care habits without restrictive eating plans, food guilt, berating your body and relying on willpower.

-With a thoughtful and personalized approach to your nutrition and wellness, one that considers the whole you, you will make peace with food and make healthy eating easy.
+With a thoughtful and personalized approach to your nutrition and self-care, one that considers your real (and often messy) life, you will reclaim your energy, peace of mind and feel empowered.

-You will feel good in your body by taking care of your whole self — allowing your body to be where its healthiest.
+You will feel confident in your body by taking care of your whole self — allowing your body to be where its healthiest.

 Want to Work Together?
 Here's How:

-Deep health coaching focuses on building healthy behaviors within the context of your unique life and honors your unique body and self.
+Deep health coaching focuses on building healthy nutrition and self-care behaviors within the context of your unique life, honoring your unique body and self.

 Thank you Tanya!